jphall663/GWU_rml/README.md

 8. Start Jupyter: `$ jupyter notebook`

-9. When you are finished, deactivate the environment: `$ deactivate`.
+9. When you are finished, deactivate the environment: `$ deactivate`

 If you get stuck, try this link: [Mac Setup: Virtualenv](https://sourabhbajaj.com/mac-setup/Python/virtualenv.html).